Bhpsngum/starblast-snippets/MapEditorTutorial.md

 ## Advanced
 (Beta)
 ### Custom Brush
 Feel boring with the default brushes?
-Map Editor now provides the ability to create your own custom brush (with coding skill required).
+Map Editor now provides the ability to create your own custom brush (with JavaScript (ECMAScript) a.k.a JS coding skill required).

 You can submit your own custom brush through the feedback link so that it will has a chance to be added in the tool as default brushes.
 #### Interface